These questions cover commonly asked questions about the local history grants program managed by Public Record Office Victoria.

-If your project requires material support from State Library Victoria (SLV), a letter acknowledging this agreement must be supplied as part of the application.
+If your project requires material support from State Library Victoria (the Library), a letter acknowledging this agreement must be supplied as part of the application.

-SLV supports the digitising of newspapers funded through the Local History Grants Program.
-If your project involves the digitising of newspapers from the State Library collection, either from hard copy or microfilm, please contact the Library prior to applying for a grant.
+The Library supports the digitising of newspapers funded through the Local History Grants Program.
+If your project involves the digitising of newspapers from the Library collection, either from hard copy or microfilm, please contact the Library prior to applying for a grant.

-- For hardcopy projects contact the library at lease 4 weeks before the closure of the PROV grant
+- For hardcopy projects contact the Library at least 4 weeks before the closure of the PROV grants

-- For microfilm projects contact the library at lease 2 weeks before the closure of the grant
+- For microfilm projects contact the Library at least 2 weeks before the closure of the grants

 When digitising from the hardcopy, each volume must be assessed by Preservation staff, a page estimation completed and ingest costs calculate.
 For microfilms, the maters availability needs to be established before a page estimation and costing is done.

-Applications to digitise SLV collection material require a letter of support and agreement from the State Library.
+Applications to digitise Library collection material require a letter of support and agreement from the Library.